tamberg/pi-cam/README.md

 # Pi Cam
 A Raspberry Pi based time lapse camera, work in progress.

-> Note: We assume you use a MacOS computer
+> Note: We assume your computer runs MacOS

 ## Take pictures
 - Plug in the power